RonenNess/Iguina/readme.md

 - Added the ability to set `ColorSlider` and `ColorPicker` values from a given color.
 - Added the `IColorPicker` interface.

+## 1.0.13 [WIP]

+- Fixed a bug with `NumericInput` having wrong value during the `OnChange` event call.
+- Added identifiers to message box generated entities.
+- Fixed issue that some panels flicker when they appear for the first time for a single frame.

 # License

 `Iguina` is distributed with the permissive MIT license.